-The Tracker debuted this past June as part of Transparent 2020 report, following a year of piloting the methodology, producing baseline assessments of the plastic footprints of five ReSource Principal Member companies.
-We anticipate that in the years to come--as we aim to prevent 50M tons of plastic waste by 2030--the Tracker will evolve and refine as more science about the plastic waste crisis emerges.
+The Tracker debuted last year as part of Transparent 2020 report, following a year of piloting the methodology, producing baseline assessments of the plastic footprints of five ReSource Principal Member companies.
+We anticipate that in the years to come—as we aim to prevent 50M tons of plastic waste by 2030—the Tracker will evolve and refine as more science about the plastic waste crisis emerges.
 More companies joining ReSource will also add to the quality and quantity of our data.
 In fact, we’ve already made updates to original methodology we published in October 2020.

 The latest version, released August 2021, reflects new and strengthened data sets to refine our understanding on global plastic use and waste management.
 Specifically, through our new partnership with global research consultancy Wood MacKenzie, our methodology now includes insights on PET bottle recycling trends in an additional 89 countries.
 The latest methodology also introduces the ReSource Footprint Tracker’s new webtool, which now serves as the reporting mechanism for both ReSource: Plastic and the U.S. Plastics Pact and provides companies with an interactive way to understand their plastic footprint and track progress against their plastic waste commitments.